adiblake/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: My name is Adi!
-    text: >+
+    text: >
-      A graphic designer turned mechanical engineer with over 5 years of design experience and a flourishing passion for product design.
+      I am a graphic designer turned mechanical engineer with over 5 years of design experience and a flourishing passion for product design.
 Please take a look at my work and get in touch!
     actions:
       - label: Get started
         altText: ''